The fund selected

 Here’s a video covering general information on saving and investing.
 It talks you through where your money could be invested (known as asset classes), looks at levels of risk and reward and shows you how we spread the investment across different asset classes.
 Spreading your investment helps to reduce the risk so you don’t have all your eggs in one basket.
 This is known as multi-asset investing.

 People have different needs when it comes to their investments.
-For example, this investment has been selected if you told us you don’t have plans to touch the money for the next 5 years.
+For example, this investment has been selected if you told us, you plan to start taking your money as a long term income or you plan to take out some money, as and when you need it, within the next 5 years.
 Some people may want to use the money sooner and if that’s the case another investment may be suitable.

 As well as ‘when’ people want to use their money, people also have different needs in terms of the risk they’re willing and able to take and the returns or rewards they’re aiming for.